doctrine/common-documentation/en/reference/annotations.rst

 and register them for the annotation processing.
 Only if you are using PHP Imports you can validate the correct usage of annotations and throw exceptions if you misspelled an annotation.
 This mechanism is enabled by default.

-If you want to disable the PHP Import parsing you can do so:
+To ease the upgrade path, we still allow you to disable this mechanism.
+Note however that we will remove this in future versions:

 .. code-block:: php

     <?php
     $reader = new \Doctrine\Common\Annotations\AnnotationReader();
-    $reader->setEnabledPHPImports(false);

-This gains you some performance in the parsing process but requires to call ``$reader->setIgnoreNotImportedAnnotations(true)`` aswell to avoid exceptions.
+    $reader->setEnabledPhpImports(false);

 Annotation Classes
 ------------------

 If you want to define your own annotations you just have to group them in a namespace and register this namespace in the AnnotationRegistry.
-Additionally annotation classes have to extend ``Doctrine\Common\Annotations\Annotation`` or contain a class-level docblock with the text @Annotation:
+Annotation classes have to contain a class-level docblock with the text @Annotation:

 .. code-block :: php

     <?php
     namespace MyCompany\Annotations;

-    class Foo extends \Doctrine\Common\Annotations\Annotation
-    {
-        public $bar;
-    }

     /** @Annotation */
     class Bar